F-Klimas/F-Klimas/README.md

 ### Hi there, nice to meet you 👋

 - 📖 I’m a German student studying electrical engineering
+- 🌱 I enjoy implementing creative ideas to help shape a more efficient and sustainable technological future
-- I enjoy finding creative ways to solve problems and I’m interested in coding, applied mathematics and physics
+- ✨ I’m interested in open-source coding, applied mathematics and physics
-- During my lecture-free periods, I’m employed at Netze BW GmbH working on various projects related to electrical infrastructure
+- ⚙️ During my lecture-free periods, I’m employed at Netze BW GmbH working on various projects related to electrical infrastructure

 <!--